EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 is available at Large-scale EO data handling – [EO College (eo-college.org)](https://eo-college.org/resource/large-scale-eo-data-handling/)

-## Julia Package
+## Julia Library

 The underlying code used in this workflow is developed in the Julia Package RQADeforestation.
 The source code is published under MIT license at https://github.com/EarthyScience/RQADeforestation.jl.
-It contains functions to load TIF files into n-dimensional YAXArrays (the Julia equivalent of xarray in python).
+TIF files within the selected spatiotemporal extent are loaded into n-dimensional YAXArrays that are the Julia equivalent of xarray in Python.
+Data loading is performed lazily, i.e. only data chunks that are actually being requested are loaded into system memory.
+This enables processing big datasets even on resource limited computers.
+Then, The function `rqatrend` computes the RQA TREND values for the loaded data cube, using the Julia library RecurrenceAnalysis, among others.
+Results are written to disk in the Zarr format.
+We used [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) to put tests directly next to the function, running tests clearly and in parallel with VSCode.

 ## OGC Application Package